Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Regularized Estimation Method

 The penalty $\mathcal{J}(\bm{\theta}_j)$ is enforced on the item parameters for different latent classes item-wisely, which aims to learn the inner structure of the item parameter matrix.
 In particular, as discussed in Section \ref{sec-hcdm}, due to the restrictions of the $Q$-matrix and item model assumptions, for each item, some subset of latent attribute profiles have the same item parameters; and such constraint structure of the item parameter matrix can be used to further estimate the hierarchical structure and Q-matrix.
 Therefore, in order to learn the set of latent classes that share the same item parameters we put the penalty function $\mathcal{J}(\cdot)$ on the differences among the item parameters for each item.
 A popular choice for shrinkage estimation is the Lasso penalty, which however is known to produce biased estimation results.
 To overcome this issue, we propose to use the grouped truncated Lasso penalty \citep{shen2012likelihood},

 where $\text{TLP}(x;\tau)=\min(|x|,\tau)$, and $\tau$ here is a positive tuning parameter.
+Figure \ref{fig:tlp} provides an example for the TLP with $\tau = 1$.
 Moreover, since we only focus on the item parameters for significant latent classes, we use A key feature for the truncated Lasso penalty is that it can be regarded as $L_1$ penalty for a small $|x|\leq \tau$, while it does not put further penalization for a large $|x|>\tau$.
 In this way, it corrects the Lasso bias through adaptive shrinkage combining with thresholding.
 It discriminates small from large differences through thresholding and consequently is capable of handling low-resolution difference through tuning $\tau$.

+s In \cite{chen2017regularized}, the authors used the Smoothly Clipped Absolute Deviation (SCAD) penalty \citep{fan2001variable}, which can also be used to merge similar item parameters.
+The SCAD penalty is similar to the TLP, while there is a quadratic spline function between the $L_1$ penalty for small values and the constant penalty for large values.
+Specifically, the SCAD penalty is expressed as below

-There are several additional advantages for using the truncated Lasso penalty.
+Figure \ref{fig:SCAD} plots the SCAD penalty with $\lambda=0.5$ and $a=2$.
+Here, we want to mention several additional advantages for using the truncated Lasso penalty.
 First, it performs the model selection task of the $L_0$ function by providing a computationally efficient surrogate.
 When $\tau$ is sufficiently small, the truncated Lasso penalty has a good approximation to the $L_0$ penalty.
-Moreover, although it is not a convex function, it is piecewise linear and can be decomposed into a difference of two convex functions as illustrated in Figure \ref{fig:tlp}, which allows us to use Difference Convex (DC) programming \citep{tuy1995dc}, gaining computational advantages.
+Moreover, although it is not a convex function, it is piecewise linear and can be decomposed into a difference of two convex functions as illustrated in Figure \ref{fig:tlp} and Figure \ref{fig:dc}, which allows us to use Difference Convex (DC) programming \citep{tuy1995dc}, gaining computational advantages.
+TLP also has nice likelihood oracle properties studied in previous literatures \citep{shen2012likelihood}.